Leila-16/analytics_studies/README.md

 # analytics_studies
-Here I share some tasks and cases I solved during my data analytics studies.
+Here I share tasks and cases I solved during my data analytics studies.
+Can be used as a roadmap for data analyst.